This article was medically fact-checked by Consultant Obstetrician and Gynaecologist Dr. Shree Datta.

 You Deserve It

-One of the biggest ways you can support your postpartum healing is preparing ahead of time.
+One of the biggest ways you can support your postpartum healing is by preparing ahead of time.

 Meal planning and freezing meals, or setting up meal trains.
 Seeing what resources are available to you in terms of support.